Rural Litigation and Entitlement Kendra

-The Kendra was headed by Mr. Avdhash Kaushal.
+The Kendra was headed by Avdhash Kaushal.
 RLEK has over 150 full-time and part-time staff and 100 volunteers.
-There is a concerted effort at the Kendra to do away with a hierarchical system.

 History

 In the late 1970s, a group of young people undertook development work amongst the tribal communities in the area of Jaunsar-Bawar in Dehradun district.
 This led to the beginning of the Kendra.
 Many tribal communities in this region had been deprived of their legal and fundamental rights due to the prevalent systemic inequities and injustices.
 The group focused on empowerment and liberation of bonded labour, with special focus on women.

+RLEK has played a significant role in advocating for the rights of local communities and promoting sustainable development in the region.
+The organization has been involved in several landmark cases, including the 'Bhagirathi eco-sensitive zone' case, where RLEK's efforts led to the creation of a protected zone aimed at preserving the natural habitat of the region.

 Objectives

+The aim of RLEK is to ensure that marginalized communities have access to justice and are able to assert their rights, and to promote sustainable development that respects the environment and the needs of local communities.
+The main objectives of RLEK are: